The Sluice gates

 | Interventions

-The construction in 2003 of the new wetland 'Lake Acqualunga', work-site where this work-element is collocated, occurs due to the excavation of an agricultural field, the shaping of the banks and lake bottom, construction of islets and islands, and creation of observatories for the public.
-A complement of the intervention, the work-element, has been placed at the front of the main observation point.
+The construction of the new Lake Acqualunga wetland area (the work-site where this work-element is located) took place in 2003 with the excavation of an agricultural field, the shaping of the lake’s banks and bottom, construction of islets and islands, and the creation of public observatories.
+To complete the intervention, the work-element in question was placed in front of the main observation point.

 Category